kctess5/Sublime-TextSync/readme.md

 - A round of general debugging
 - More commands - make it easier to control without manually editing config files
 - Easier onboarding and installation

+## Questions?

+If you really want to give this a try, but have issues with the install?
+Thoughts, suggestions?
+[Drop me a line](http://rayban.vision/#!/contact) and I'll try to get back with you.
+Please include any relevant error messages, and a description of the problems you're having.